in

 Gray and White

-Gray works as an interesting backdrop for gold, with white complementing both.
+Gray works as an interesting backdrop for golden hues, with white complementing both.
 The overall look is eye-catching and classic at the same time.

 Purple

-Even the smallest splash of purple can make a striking difference in the layout of the gold interior that you’re trying to bring together.
+Even the smallest splash of purple can make a striking difference in the layout of the golden interior that you’re trying to bring together.

 Similarly, it would be smart to mix and match with select furniture pieces to complete the whole look.